Jeffkrop/Chocolate-Bar-Ratings/Chocolate_Bar_Ratings.md

 </tr>
 </tbody>
 </table>
 I need to remove the % sign in Cocoa.Percent and make it an int.
-I also want to rename some of the columns to shorter names.
+I also want to rename some of the columns to shorter names, make some spelling corrections in the bean country origin column and join a file I have tha has the latitiudes an longituds for the capital of each country.

 ``` r
 cocoa$Cocoa.Percent<-gsub("%","",cocoa$Cocoa.Percent)